 This is the kind of trouble I have when I try to trust God and rest.
 I know it’s good for me, and I really try to do it.
-But I end up trying so hard that I’m better-off back where I started, asking for his help.
+But I end up trying so hard that I’m better-off asking for help.

 I’m a closet Universe Runner.

 Genesis 3 and 4 tell me that sin entered the world when Eve did what God said not to do: eat the fruit from the Tree of Knowledge.
 Her sin infected Adam who followed suit, as well as their children—one son killed the other out of jealousy for God’s favor.